MicrosoftDocs/power-platform/power-platform/admin/sign-in-office-365-apps.md

 <a name="BKMK_DirectAdminCenter"></a>

 ## Direct sign in to the Dynamics 365 Administration Center
  Some Dynamics 365 admin or Office 365 admin roles might be unable to access the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] after signing in to https://admin.microsoft.com.
-Use the following steps to directly navigate to the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] and manage your Dynamics 365 apps environment.
+Use the following steps to directly navigate to the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] and manage your environment.

 1. Go to https://port.\<region>.dynamics.com/G/environments/environmentPicker.aspx